 New York State Labor Law 241

 The experienced lawyers in our NYC construction accident law firm know that New York’s Labor Law 241 make the general contractors and property owners on commercial construction projects responsible to comply with all of New York’s Labor Laws and a violation of any of the concrete New York's Labor Laws or a dangerous condition on site allows injured construction workers to hold the landowner or general contractor liable for the injury.
 New York law requires that general contractors are required to provide construction workers with a safe workplace environment and a contractor who fails to do so may be held responsible for any resulting injuries.
 Unfortunately, despite the state, federal, and municipal laws established to protect workers, building sites are some of the most hazardous workplaces across the nation.
 To assert their legal rights, construction workers who were hurt due to an unsafe condition on the job need a New York construction accident lawyer to vigorously advocate for them.
-The Law Office of Michael H. Joseph, PLLC is a construction accident law firm that has more than two decades of experience helping accident victims pursue the compensation that they deserve.
+The Law Office of Michael H. Joseph, PLLC is a construction accident law firm that has more than two decades of experience helping accident victims win the compensation that they deserve.

 New York State Labor Law Section 200

-Common examples os unsafe site conditions include accidents involving slip and falls caused by dirty or debris ridden work sites, falls due to defective ladders, scaffolds, planks that are below OSHA rating, unguarded saws or saws that have defective or removed guards, electrocution accidents caused by live wires or unmarked lines.
+Common examples of unsafe site conditions include accidents involving slip and falls caused by dirty or debris ridden work sites, falls due to defective ladders, scaffolds, planks that are below OSHA rating, unguarded saws or saws that have defective or removed guards, electrocution accidents caused by live wires or unmarked lines.
 No matter how your injury occurred, the lawyers at our construction accident law firm have the experience to win your case.